qMRLab/qMRLab/docs/source/gui_usage.rst

 2.1.2 qMR Data Fit
 +++++++++++++++++++++++
 Clicking on the light gray **Fit qMT Data** button will change the *Main* panel to the *Fit qMR Data* view.
 This is where you can load your data files for fitting and for viewing the resulting parameters maps.
-Refer to section 3 for more information.
+Refer to this section :ref:`3.
+Data Fitting` for more information.

 Click the big **Fit Data** button only when you have selected your data files, set up your protocol and fitting options and are ready to begin the fitting process, which, depending on the size of your data and the method, can take from a few minutes to a couple of hours.
 The **Save Results** button will prompt you to save a .mat file with the results of your data fit. **Load Results** will load previously saved results and display them.